-Although the problem of Native spearmint oil overproduction has improved significantly, this continues to be an issue of constant concern for the industry.
+Although overproduction of Native spearmint oil has improved significantly, this continues to be an issue of constant concern for the industry.
 Production of Far West Native spearmint oil, which has declined from a high of 1,453,896 pounds in 2009 to approximately 1,191,707 pounds in 2011, is expected to remain relatively the same, or increase slightly, during the 2012 season.
+The Committee considers the current level of production to be consistent with the projected demand of Native spearmint oil in upcoming years.